 Some powdery mildew fungi, especially those on rose, apple, and cherry are favored by high humidities.
 Overcrowding and shading will keep plants cool and promote higher humidity.
-These conditions are highly conductive to powdery mildew development.
+These conditions are highly conductive to development.

 — Ohio State University